ziapeltagames/six-winters/docs/RULES.md

 * **Diplomacy**: Lavender
 * **Sorcery**: Blue

-`The dice in resource pools represent the raw capability of Red Bank in that area.`

 ## Assets

-Resource dice are not very useful in resource pools, so players will frequently move them on to [**location cards**](#location-cards) first.
-Resource dice placed on location cards are referred to as **assets**.
-Assets are freely available for characters at that location to use, most commonly to complete mission [**progress cards**](#progress-cards), although they can also be used to [**overcome obstacles**](#overcome) or fuel character [**abilities**](#abilities).

-`If resource pools are raw capabilities, assets are specific uses and creations.
-Their form in the narrative is flexible.
-An espionage asset could represent anything from a helpful spy or contact to thieves tools or gear.`
+Resource pools are not as useful as **assets**: specific creations of each resource type.
+These are flexible concepts in the narrative.
+For instance, an espionage asset could represent anything from a helpful spy or contact to thieves tools or gear.

+Assets are created by moving dice from resource pools onto [**location cards**](#location-cards) with the [**create asset**](#create-asset) action.
+Other game effects may create assets directly.
+Characters at the location with assets may use them to complete mission [**progress cards**](#progress-cards), as well as help [**overcome obstacles**](#overcome) or fuel character [**abilities**](#abilities).

 ## Action Dice

 Each player has a pool of red action dice available each turn.
 These dice are spent to perform actions in the game.
-For some actions, the value on the action dice doesn't matter (such as moving from one location to another), but for most actions the value is important.
+For some actions like movement, the value on the action dice doesn't matter, but for most actions the values are important.

-`Think of these like the action points in a game like Oath.
+`Think of these like the action points.
 Although the action points have values which can impact the abilitiy to take certain actions.`

 ## Character Tokens

-There are tokens (miniatures in *Tabletop Simulator*) for each character in the campaign.
+There are tokens, or miniatures in *Tabletop Simulator*, for each character in the campaign.
 These are moved around the nine different **location cards** during play.

 ## Location Cards

-There are nine different location cards in play during a game, three in each of the following regions:
+Characters move around nine different locations, represented by a grid of cards.
+There are three locations in each of the following regions:

 | The Empire | Red Bank | The Settled Lands |
 | :---: | :---: | :---: |